 Many of the Sokoto Fulani have also spread into southern Niger.
 While some of the Fulani living in this area are educated aristocrats, others are Bororo, or semi-nomadic herdsmen (part-time shepherds, part-time farmers).
 The Sokoto Fulani are thus composed of the ruling class (Toroobe) and the semi-nomadic shepherds (Bororo).
 The area they occupy is open grassland with narrow forested zones.
 Camels, hyenas, lions, and giraffes inhabit this region.
 Though the temperatures are extremely hot during the day, they are much cooler at night.

-The semi-nomadic Sokoto Fulani engage in some supplementary farming, along with animal breeding.
+The semi-nomadic Sokoto Fulani engage in some supplementary farming, along with livestock production.
 Millet and other grains are their main crops.
 Milk, drunk fresh and as buttermilk, is their staple food, and meat is consumed only during ceremonial occasions.
 The cattle are herded by the men, although the women help with milking the cows.
 The women also make butter and cheese and do the trading at the markets.
 Among the Fulani, wealth is measured by the size of a family's herds.

 The semi-nomadic Sokoto Fulani live in temporary settlements.
 During the harvest, the families live together in small huts that make up village compounds.
 Each compound is surrounded by the family's garden.
 During the dry season, the men leave their wives, children, the sick, and the elderly at home while they take their herds to better grazing grounds.
 Each village has a chief or headman to handle village affairs.
 Story-telling is a big part of the Fulani lifestyle.
 After the evening meals, the older men tell legends and folk stories to the younger men and women, who listen to every word in awe.